• Skip to primary navigation

 Waterproof Hard Case

 I’ve gotten myself a number of hard cases for my Grand Canyon trip.
-I’m using an 18″ RTIC hard case for my camera gear, another for my major first-aid kit, and another for my gear/boat/life repair kit.
+I’m using Pelican 1500 Protector Case for my camera gear, another for my major first-aid kit, and another for my gear/boat/life repair kit.
 I also have some smaller waterproof hard cases for my minor first-aid kits and miscellaneous electronics.
 I’ve probably gone a little overboard with the number of hard cases I’m bringing, but I like organization and when weight/space aren’t necessarily at a premium, I feel comfortable bringing more.

 Work Gloves